jtbates/kliqfindr/README.md

 ## Installation

 This package is not on CRAN and does not yet have pre-compiled binaries.
-You will need to compile the Fortran code it depends on which requires installing command line tools outside of R if you do not already have them.
-You will need R 3.3.x or later.
+Installation therefore involves compiling Fortran code from source and requires command line tools outside of R. You will need R 3.3.x or later.

 1. Install the command line tools for your operating system.
     1. Windows